sharetribe/flex-docs/src/docs/tutorial-branding/customize-amenities-filter/index.md

 - **label**:

   Label is just a hard-coded string that is shown in the UI.
-So, there are no translations for these in _en.json_ file.
+So, there are no microcopy for these in _en.json_ file.
 It's easier to modify options this way - just change the content of _marketplace-custom-config.js_.